stemCellsDev/visiumHD_processing/README.md

 - /pasteur/helix/projects/CSD_hpc/Naomie/visiumHD/visiumHD_outputs/embryo_head/counts/Sample_{A1/D1}/outs/binned_outputs/square_{binning}um/

 Vincent Laville ran spaceranger count for the EOM samples (10 wpc).
-Naomie ran spaceranger count for the embryo head section (8 wpc), after manual alignment on Loupe Browser.
-Although there is also one gene expression data corresponding to the embryo head in CSD_hpc/data/lab/spatial it is not recommended using it, because it won't match with the high resolution image used for segmentation.
-Naomie generated this high resolution image (on Fiji), and manually aligned the fiducials on Loupe Browser.
+Naomie ran spaceranger count for the embryo head section (8 wpc).
+These are in two different directories because there was no high resolution image available for the embryo head, so I generated it following the steps described in PDF Files/Fiji.pdf, + I had to perform manual alignment on Loupe Browser so I needed to re-run spaceranger count to match with those images.
-Therefore, use the gene expression data in path defined just above.
+Therefore, use the gene expression data in paths defined just above.

 Note that the method to generate the high resolution images used in segmentation notebook is defined in PDF Files/Fiji.pdf